 The pastor saw the image we created on canvas during the concert, and imagined it bringing a message of light, healing, wholeness, and new life to that dark part of their city.
 Tagging the underpass was still legally questionable, but as the local pastor, he said that he would take any heat if it came to someone complaining.

 That night, under cover of darkness and grasping our little flashlights, we took our stencils, spray paint and guts, and proceeded to paint over the profanities, phallic doodles and tags of the bridge abutment.
 We had room to expand on the original image and add a few other Scriptural references.

 About half way through our work, a small group of local teens came up on us and started asking questions.
-Not wanting to get involved in any conflict, we tried to ignore them as they went through all the different languages they knew to get our attention, We just kept on working.
+“Why are you painting over our peni**es?”
+Not wanting to get entangled in any conflict, we tried to ignore them as they went through all the different languages they knew to get our attention, We just kept on working.
 However, after a while, we heard another voice–the local pastor–begin speaking with the teens in Hungarian, and explaining what we were doing.
 Of course, as soon as they heard we were a bunch of foreign artists painting their bridge, they were very excited!
 In short order, the young people on our team were talking away and exchanging social media contacts with the teens there!

 Two years later, the pastor sent us a note saying that he regularly visited that spot under the bridge.
 The Baja town leaders were impressed when he showed them the artwork, and commented that the entire atmosphere of that area had somehow changed.
 Two years later, the paintings were still there, and hadn’t been covered over by other graffiti.

 The pastor also sent us a copy of the town’s new official letterhead.
+The City Manager, who crossed over that bridge on a regular basis, had come up with a new theme for the city.
 There, across the top of the paper, in bright red text, proclaiming the heart and message of the city, was their new theme word: